ckglidden/UPCH-species-distribution-tutorial/README.md

 <img src= https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/variable_importance_plot.png width="850" height="650">

 **Figure 9.** Permutation variable importance for each covariate in the model.
+The y-axis is the change in model error when the variable is permuted.

 &nbsp;

 ##### Partial dependence plots
 Partial dependence plots (PDPs) depict the relationship between the probability of species occurrence and the variable of interest across a range of values for that variable.
 At each value of the variable, the model is evaluated for all values of the other covariates.
-The final model output is the average predicted probability across all model inputs.
+The final model output is the average predicted probability across all combinations of the other covariates.

 ```
 #------------------------------------------------------------#
 #pdps                                                        #
 #------------------------------------------------------------#

 #try plotting a PDP for just one variable